ashwnikumar/Student-Management-System-/README.md

-# contactsdiary
+# student management system
-A very basic console based contact book in python
+A student management systen in Django 4